enkidevs/curriculum/spreadsheets/intermediate/add-ons/useful-add-ons.md

 ### Google Analytics

-The `Google Analytics` add-on allows you to utilize the Google Analytics API with Spreadsheets.
+The `Google Analytics` add-on allows you to utilize the Google Analytics API with Sheets.

 You can create custom calculations, query data from multiples profiles, create dashboards with data visualizations, and more.

-The add-on allows you to see who can view the data by utilizing the pre-built sharing features of Spreadsheets.
+The add-on allows you to see who can view the data by utilizing the pre-built sharing features of Sheets.

 ### Mail Merge with Attachments